Marylolu/Retail-sales-performance/README.md

 Refresh data if required

-Interact with dashboards to explore sales insigh
+Interact with dashboards to explore sales insights

 ###### Results & Insights

 The project provides clear insights into retail sales performance.
 It shows how promotions, product placement, and seasonal factors influence sales, presented through easy-to-understand dashboards and visualizations.

-###### 🖼️ Dashboard Screenshots

-This section showcases the interactive dashboards created in Power BI to visualize retail sales insights.

-📌 Sales Overview DashboardRetail-Sales-Project/
-│── README.md
-│── screenshots/
-│   └── zara_retail_sales_dashboard.png
-## 🖼️ Dashboard Screenshot

-### 📊 Zara Retail Sales Dashboard

-Displays overall sales performance

-Highlights total revenue and quantity sold

-Shows trends across different time periods

-📷 Screenshot:
-/screenshots/sales_overview_dashboard.png